nm-packages/wagtail-orderable-viewset/docs/example.md

 # Example Project Usage

-This guide shows how to run the example project and use `OrderableModelViewSet` and `OrderableSnippetViewSet`, including custom ordering fields.
+This guide shows how to run the example project and use `OrderableModelViewSet` and `OrderableSnippetViewSet`.

 ## Quick Start